microsoft/coe-starter-kit/PowerPlatformDevOpsALM/SETUPGUIDE.md

 For the ALM Accelerator for Advanced Makers Canvas App to work as expected the following connectors must be available to be used together in the environment into which the ALM Accelerator solution is imported.

 - Dataverse
-- Power Apps for Makeres
+- Power Apps for Makers
 - ALM Accelerator Custom Azure DevOps

 ## Foundational Setup